section-engineering-education/engineering-education/content/articles/indexers-in-c#/index (1).md

 ### Indexers in c#
 ### Introduction
 The concept of indexers is analogous to that of properties.
-Indexers and properties are quite similar in terms of linguistic qualities.
-Indexers make it possible to have indexed properties, which are properties that are referred to by one or more arguments.
+Indexers properties are quite similar in terms of linguistic qualities.
+Indexers make it possible to have indexed properties, which are properties that are referred by one or more arguments.
 Those arguments are used to create an index into a set of values.
-Indexers are most commonly used in types that have the primary goal of encapsulating an internal collection or array.
+Indexers are most commonly used in types that have the primary goal of encapsulating an internal collection or an array.

 Smart arrays are the most common name for C# indexers.
 To access a member variable of a class or structure in C#, you can use an array indexer as well.
 This keyword is used in C# to create indexers.
 In C#, indexers can be used on both classes and structs.
 ### Indexer Syntax in C#